What does ART stand for?

 Are all your adoptable pets spayed/neutered?

 Yes, our animals are spayed/neutered.
-Animal Rescue of Tidewater, Inc. is a nonprofit organization committed to creating a compassionate community where there are no more stray, abandoned, or neglected animals and where destroying adoptable animals is no longer used as a means of population control.
+Animal Resources of Tidewater, Inc. is a nonprofit organization committed to creating a compassionate community where there are no more stray, abandoned, or neglected animals and where destroying adoptable animals is no longer used as a means of population control.

 What does it mean to foster?